DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       -  The custodian has the responsibility of protecting the data they have in their possession.
 That includes following the corporate policies, procedures, standards, and so on.
 They ⛔do not determine the access levels
       - Custodians are tasked with the day-to-day monitoring of the integrity and security of data.
       - He/She is responsible for the technical environment, including things like database structures, performing data backup and the technical implementations of data policies.
+      - A custodian is defined as someone entrusted with guarding and protecting something.
+Data custodians are responsible for maintaining the data and ensuring its availability for the data owner.
+      - The data custodians are responsible for backing up data to ensure its security.
       - Controls are scoped and tailored, applied and enforced by Custodians.
       - custodians implement the controls
       - custodians are granted rights to perform day-to-day tasks when handling data